-Each panel shows one dataset, with F1 on the x-axis, models on the y-axis, and color indicating $\mu_{\text{te}}$ (yellow 0\%, blue 25\%, green 50\%).
-Dots show mean F1, horizontal lines the standard deviation, and the red vertical bar marks the results obtained in the regime R1 with \textit{FD-MNAR} mechanism on both training and test and $\mu_{\text{tr}}=\mu_{\text{te}}=50\%$.
-We observe two findings. \begin{enumerate} [leftmargin=18pt] \item Distribution shift generalization is challenging: in almost all cases, performance under R2 test conditions \textit{U-MCAR} 25\% is lower than in the i.i.d.
-R1 setting, despite the test missingness being less severe.
-This is visible when the blue dot ($\mu_{\text{te}}=25\%$) lies to the left of the red vertical bar ($\mu_{\text{tr}}=\mu_{\text{te}}=50\%$).
-This shows that distribution shifts in missingness create a harder generalization challenge that is not explained solely by missingness severity.
-The effect is also dataset-dependent, further reinforcing the need to evaluate robustness under these shifts and under different datasets. \item \gnnmask\ \rebuttal{is competitive with respect to} other models even under R2 conditions.
-Across datasets and levels of test missingness, \gnnmask\ tends to achieve the highest F1 scores (i.e., yellow, blue, and green dots are consistently farther to the right).
-In spite of its potential vulnerability in the R2 setting, \gnnmask\ is seen to maintain its advantage over the alternative approaches. \end{enumerate}
+\begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=0pt] \item Distribution-shift generalization is challenging: in most cases, performance under R2 test conditions (\textit{U-MCAR}, 25\%) is lower than in the i.i.d.\ R1 setting, despite less severe test missingness.
+This occurs when the blue dot ($\mu_{\text{te}}=25\%$) lies left of the red bar ($\mu_{\text{tr}}=\mu_{\text{te}}=50\%$), showing that shifts in missingness create a harder generalization problem not explained by severity alone.
+The effect is dataset-dependent, reinforcing the need to evaluate robustness across shifts and datasets. \item \gnnmask\ is competitive under R2 conditions: across datasets and test missingness levels, it achieves the highest F1 scores (yellow, blue, and green dots farther right), maintaining an advantage over alternative methods.